vasilistsavalias/TechnicalDebtAnalysis/README.md

 # TechnicalDebtAnalysis

-"GdxGame" is an RPG (Role Playing Game) game, in which the user is asked to protect the inhabitants of a virtual village from various monstrous creatures, while at the same time he can complete a series of side missions by talking to the aforementioned characters.
-More specifically, as can be seen from the images below, the user initially selects the game settings, i.e. the keys he wishes to use and the volume of the music.
-He then chooses between uploading an existing game and creating a new one with the same name, as well as the hero he wants to play in the game.
-Then the map with all the entities appears, in the form of two-dimensional graphics (2D Graphics) and the user starts browsing the environment

-To calculate the metrics and technical debt, the tool used is DesigniteJava, which is a software code quality evaluation tool, specifically for Java code.
-With this program, the code is analyzed and smells related to the architecture, design and implementation are detected.
-In addition, metrics are calculated, with the result that this tool our team contributed to the reduction of technical debt, but also to the improvement of software maintenance
+In the context of the 6th semester course “Software Quality” conducted by the Department of Applied Informatics, the team consisting of the members listed in the pdf, improved upon the existing project by contributing to the reduction of technical debt, but also to the improvement of software maintenance by recuding many software metrics and code smells.
+This particular project was distinguished as the first of best three contestants and was awarded with “Best Software Quality Project” for the academic year 2022-2023